Holic75/KingmakerRebalance/README.md

 - Nok-Nok to 9/22/14/12/10/8

 #### Notable differences from pnp:
+- skald Inspiring Rage effects stack with other rage abilities like barbarian rage or bloodrager bloodrage.
 - witch sleep hex does not work on targets with more hd, than your character level; disturbing slumber and ice tomb do not have this limitation,
 - Primal companion hunter primal transformation duration is permanent and these evolutions can not be applied to hunter upon animal companion death,
 - fire focus, from planar focus feat deals 1d3 points of fire damage per 4 hunter levels,